-- have effective and rigorous quality assurance systems and procedures that ensure fair, reliable and consistent assessment across employers, places, times and independent assessors - appoint independent assessors who have recent relevant experience of the occupation/sector gained in the last 3 years or significant experience of the occupation/sector - appoint independent assessors who are members of relevant professional bodies - appoint independent assessors who are competent to deliver the end-point assessment and who meet the following minimum requirements: - Be independent of the apprentice, their employer and training provider i.e. there must be no conflict of interest - Hold a recognised assessment qualification e.g. A1 or have been trained in assessment practice by their EPAO - Complete 5 days of recorded CPD per year. - operate induction training for independent assessors, markers and invigilators - provide training for independent assessors in terms of good assessment practice, operating the assessment tools and grading - where appropriate: - provide ongoing training for invigilators - undertake standardisation activity on this apprenticeship standard for all independent assessors: - before they conduct an EPA for the first time - if the EPA is updated - periodically as appropriate (a minimum of annually) - conduct effective moderation of assessment decisions and grades - conduct appeals where required, according to the EPAO's appeals procedure, reviewing and making final decisions on assessment decisions and grades.
+- have effective and rigorous quality assurance systems and procedures that ensure fair, reliable and consistent assessment across employers, places, times and independent assessors - appoint independent assessors who have recent relevant experience of the occupation or sector gained in the last 3 years or significant experience of the occupation or sector - appoint independent assessors who are competent to deliver the end-point assessment and who meet the following minimum requirements: - be independent of the apprentice, their employer and training provider i.e., there must be no conflict of interest - hold a recognised assessment qualification e.g. A1 or have been trained in assessment practice by their EPAO - o complete 5 days of recorded CPD per year - operate induction training for independent assessors, markers and invigilators. - provide training for independent assessors in terms of good assessment practice, operating the assessment tools and grading - where appropriate: - o provide ongoing training for invigilators - undertake standardisation activity on this apprenticeship standard for all independent assessors: - before they conduct an EPA for the first time - if the EPA is updated - o periodically as appropriate (a minimum of annually) - conduct effective moderation of assessment decisions and grades. - conduct appeals where required, according to the EPAO's appeals procedure, reviewing and making final decisions on assessment decisions and grades